 And it's that idea that sits behind a new fragrance brand called Art Meets Art.
 The brand has taken a handful of iconic songs from years past—the kind of tunes that have defined generations—and immortalized them in the form of perfumes.
 Much less about fancy bottles with impressive ingredients lists (although they've got that too), this new perfume offering is all about evoking a mood and a feeling in the same way that listening to a song can.
 Keep scrolling to hear why I think this new fragrance brand is worth clearing some space on your vanity for.

 But I'm guessing what you really want to know is what they smell like.
-Having spent the last week trying each one, I can confirm they smell just as delicious as you would hope—especially from such a chic brand.
+And having spent the last week trialling each one, I can confirm they smell just as delicious as you would hope from such a chic brand.
+Keep scrolling to read my thoughts on each Art Meets Art perfume.

 "Can we compose a perfume that is as hot and as sensual as the voice of Marvin Gaye?"
 No, it doesn't sound like your regular work assignment, but that's exactly what the founders of Art Meet Art set out to achieve with this reimagining of Gaye's 1982 hit Sexual Healing.
 It's described as a woody, spicy scent, but I get a noseful of honey and suncream.
 An odd mix, yes, but also decadent and satisfying.